 In January of 2021, two gorillas at the San Diego Zoo contracted COVID as well.
 While their symptoms were mild, zookeepers were surprised as staff that work with wildlife at the zoo take precautions to avoid exposing the animals to the virus (NPR, 2021).

-There is also evidence that other animals are susceptible to infection, such as ferrets and dogs (Questions, 2020).
+There is also evidence that other animals are susceptible to infection, such as ferrets (Questions, 2020).
 And the Centers for Disease Control and Prevention (CDC) states it “is aware of a small number of pets, including cats and dogs, reported to be infected with the virus that causes COVID-19, mostly after close contact with people with COVID-19” (CDC, 2020).

 Can my pet infect me with the novel coronavirus?

 There is currently no evidence that pets play a role in spreading SARS-CoV-2 to humans.
 Because of this, experts stress “there is no justification in taking measures against companion animals which may compromise their welfare” (Questions, 2020).